 Either way, BJJ is not the complete picture for self-defence: it’s great for when you find yourself on the ground.
 “95% of real fights go to the ground” is frequently quoted as a statistic, and while it is almost certainly not that high a percentage, events like the early UFCs demonstrated that it’s a distinct possibility that even if both people involved don’t know any grappling, the fight will often end up on the ground.
 However, BJJ does not provide a detailed understanding of striking.

 If you are looking for realistic self-defence, you should therefore also train in a stand-up style, such as boxing or muay thai.
 Judo would be another good option, as throws translate well to a self-defence situation.
-In addition (and perhaps more importantly), there are all the psychological, environmental, chemical and legal factors involved in self defence, which few martial arts even begin to cover.
+In addition (and more importantly), there are all the psychological, environmental, chemical and legal factors involved in self defence, which few martial arts even begin to cover.
 For that, I’d go to someone like Geoff Thompson.
 There is a really good discussion of self defence as it relates to BJJ by old school black belt Perry ‘shen’ Hauck, here.

 To answer this one, I’ll turn to the Bullshido FAQ:

 There is no evidence that striking is any safer than grappling when fighting multiple opponents.
 Fighting several attackers is a losing proposition for anyone, grappler or striker.
 It’s not impossible but it is very unlikely.
 People who think they can fight multiple people without getting seriously hurt tend to have watched a few too many kung fu movies.